-- 6/21/10
+- 6/21/07

 - 30 FTF/60 TT

-- Location code xx (for field)
+- Field

 - (571) Case Management

-- Objective #3: "Reduce angry outbursts from 2 to 1x/week."
+- Client Plan Objective: #3, "Reduce anger outbursts from 2 to 1x/week."

-- Met TL to review the support group referral from his therapist.
-I shared info about the 2 groups & why I thought the one focusing on anger management would work best given his MH Objective.
+- Met TL at Mel's Diner to review the support group referral from his therapist.
+I shared info about the 2 groups & why I thought the one focusing on anger management would work best given his Plan objective.
 He said he liked the idea but chose the social skills one instead.
-He called about the group right then, but they need the referral.
-I later contacted his therapist to fax the referral today & we discussed the importance of supporting TL's group choice, though we both think the anger group is more appropriate right now.
+He called about the group, but they need the referral.
+I later contacted his therapist to fax the referral today & we discussed the importance of just supporting TL's group choice.
 I called the group counselor to make sure everything was set for TL to start next week & left a message for TL.

 - Jane Doe, Case Manager